 Wedding photographer Alea Lovely shows what options your contact form can have to gather necessary information upfront.
 By asking things like the number of guests, budget and expectations, she can better filter the right clients and decide on the service fee to ask for.

-For e-commerce, this page is the shop section where items can be placed in a basket.
+For eCommerce, this page is the shop section where items can be placed in a basket.
 For SaaS or other B2B products that require further steps, this is where features are explained and signups, demos, trials, etc. are collected.

-A product page includes:
+A typical product page includes:

 The page below from illustrator Alja Horvat shows a print product page with the relevant information.